 All the things you believe people don’t like about you are the very things your readers will like the most.
-In fact, those things are the key to finding your distinct blogging voice!
+In fact, those things are the key to finding your unique writing style!

 So, as of today, you are going to stop seeing them as negatives and start embracing them as a gift!

 I’m too shy.
 I talk too loud.
 My grammar is awful.
 I’m not bubbly enough.
 I’m so awkward.
 Why am I so bossy?
 People don’t really like me.
 I’m a know-it-all!
 Do you see the game I’m playing?
 The one where we believe all these ideas about ourselves that make us utterly uncomfortable in our own skin.
 The very same nobody-likes-me-I’m-gonna-eat-some-worms game that will destroy your chances of writing a great blog post, before you ever sit down in front of your computer.